 Make the most of your mornings with a comforting and hearty breakfast casserole.
-In this one, you will find golden flecks of hash browns, chunks of crusty bread and sweet sautéed zucchini all nestled in super-tasty custard.
+In this one, you will find golden flecks of hash browns, chunks of crusty bread, and sweet sautéed zucchini, all nestled in super-tasty custard.
 It’s great for feeding a crowd and, as a bonus, the whole thing can be assembled the night before, if you need to.
-Just stash it away in the fridge and pop it into the oven the next morning while you enjoy your morning coffee.
+Then, stash it away in the fridge and pop it into the oven the following day while you enjoy your morning coffee.

 Loaded Zucchini Breakfast Casserole [Vegan]

 - 1 tablespoon (15 ml) olive oil or water

 - 1 medium onion, chopped finely

 - 16 oz (454 g) medium or firm tofu (no need to press it)